(UPDATED: October 2021)

 2. Leverage the Power of Digital Display Advertising

 Print mail has been on its way out for a while as marketing trends shift focus from generation to generation.
-Thus, digital display ads are becoming even more critical now that people need to avoid contact with the outside world.
-The notion of people sheltering in place, along with local and federal officials ordering such measures, further confirms the shift to digital ads as various organizations shut down temporarily.
+Thus, digital display ads have become even more critical since the pandemic hit.
+The notion that some people and employees will continue working remotely, further confirms the shift to digital ads as various organizations operate differently.

 Ultimately, utilizing display ads helps build awareness of business brands and products.
 Online ads also provide an effective alternative to print mail as businesses continue to function remotely.
 The Google Ad Network, for example, reaches 90% of the world’s web users.
 You won’t see rates that high with print mail.